Play Live Radio

 Republicans are hoping to endorse two former Council members who picked up petitions very recently.

 And, Republican Liz Keating picked up petitions just one week before the filing deadline.
-She told WVXU in a statement she is seriously considering her options, but has not officially decided to run.
+She told WVXU in a statement she collected around 1,700 signatures and submitted 999 (the limit is 1,000) on Aug.
+21. They are still under BOE review.
 Keating was appointed to fill a vacancy in late 2020; she won a seat in the 2021 election, but lost in 2023.

 Other candidates with enough signatures as of Aug.
 15: